Etretat Normandy, France Travel Guide

 Generally, no specific permits needed for tourism in Etretat.

 The official currency is the Euro (€).
-Cash machines are common in Etretat and larger nearby towns.
+Cash machines are frequently found in Etretat and larger nearby towns.
 These are generally the easiest for obtaining cash at a favorable exchange rate.
 Credit and debit cards (Visa, Mastercard) are widely accepted in hotels, restaurants, and shops.
-It is wise to carry some cash for smaller purchases or local markets.
+It is advisable to have some cash on you for small purchases or local markets.
 Let your bank know you are traveling plans to avoid card holds.

 €50-€80 (Dorm bed/basic guesthouse, supermarket meals, free attractions).